tbaer-umich/snake_behavior/README.md

 ├── python/               # All main Python scripts
 │   ├── train.py          # Trainer class & script
 │   ├── evaluate.py       # Evaluator class & script
+│   ├── classifier.py     # Shared classification logic (used by evaluate & validate)
+│   ├── validate.py       # Validator class & script for labeled data
 │   ├── plotter.py        # Plotter class & CLI
 │   └── utils.py          # Helper: chunk-splitting function
+├── classifier/           # Generated JSON models (e.g. training_stats_*.json)
 ├── training_data/        # Datasets used for training
-├── data/               # Data we want to evaluate
-├── categorized_data/   # Evaluated data
+├── data/                 # Data we want to evaluate ├── categorized_data/     # Evaluated data (CSV outputs)
-├── plots/              # Where .pdf outputs are stored by default └── .gitignore          # A backend file to help setup git (may be invisible) └── README.md           # This file
+├── plots/                # Where .pdf outputs are stored by default └── .gitignore            # Excluded files
+└── README.md             # This file
 ```

 ---

 ## Workflow Overview

 So how do we use this classifier?
-There are three main files which each serve a different purpose throughout the workflow.
+There are four main files which each serve a different purpose throughout the workflow.
 In order, the workflow is:
 1. **Train** a classifier on labeled data using `train.py`.
 2. **Evaluate** new, unlabeled accelerometer data with `evaluate.py`.
+3. **Validate** classifier performance against held-out labeled data using `validate.py`.
-3. **Visualize** results during training or evaluation via `plotter.py` (or the built‑in plot calls in the scripts).
+4. **Visualize** results during training or evaluation via `plotter.py` (or the built-in plot calls in the scripts).
 Now let's go into some more detail on how to run each of these files.

 ---